MicrosoftDocs/azure-docs/includes/app-provisioning-ldap.md

 ## Test provisioning
-Now that your attributes are mapped and users are assigned, you can test on-demand provisioning with one of your users.
+Now that your attributes are mapped and an initial user is assigned, you can test on-demand provisioning with one of your users.

  1. On the server the running the Azure AD ECMA Connector Host, select **Start**.
  2. Enter **run** and enter **services.msc** in the box.